-If the proposed ward has a significant amount of assets, a "Guardianship of the Estate" will also be required.
-Usually the probate court will require a Guardianship of the Estate if the proposed ward has more than $5,000.00 in assets or annual income (not counting Social Security).
-In establishing a Guardianship of the Estate, the judge will require the Guardian post a corporate surety bond from an insurance company in an amount equal to the value of the assets in the estate.
+If the Proposed Ward has a significant amount of assets, a "Guardianship of the Estate" will also be required.
+Usually the probate court will require a Guardianship of the Estate if the Proposed Ward has more than $10,000.00 in assets or annual income (not counting Social Security).
+When establishing a Guardianship of the Estate, the judge will require the Guardian to post a corporate surety bond from an insurance company in an amount equal to the value of the assets in the estate, not including real property.
 Before attempting to obtain a Guardianship of the Estate, it is a good idea to pre-qualify the Applicant with a bond company to ensure that the Applicant will be able to post the required bond.
 In determining whether to issue a bond, the bond company will usually run a credit check on the Applicant.
 Please call The Duran Firm to request a current Bond Application.

 Step 4.
 Return the Documents to the Duran Firm

-Send a copy of the Physician’s Certificate of Medical Examination, Guardianship Prospective Client Information Worksheet, and the Bond Application (if necessary) to The Duran Firm.
+Send a copy of the Physician’s Certificate of Medical Examination, the Client Information Worksheet, and the Bond Application (if necessary) to The Duran Firm.
 An attorney with the Firm will review the documents, call you to schedule an appointment, and determine whether a guardianship is appropriate in your case.
 If so, the attorney will draft an Application for Guardianship which must be signed by the Applicant under oath before a notary public.
 The Application is then filed with the Court.

-Once the Application is filed, the appropriate notice requirements must be satisfied.
-For example, the proposed ward must be personally served with a copy of the Application.
+Once the Application is filed, the law's notice requirements must be satisfied.
+For example, the Proposed Ward must be personally served with a copy of the Application.
 This is usually done by a sheriff or process server.
-The Applicant must also send a copy of the Application to the members of the proposed ward’s immediate family (spouse, children, parents, and siblings), unless they waive service.
+The Applicant must also send a copy of the Application to the members of the Proposed Ward’s immediate family (spouse, children, parents, and siblings), unless they waive service.
 The attorney will ask the Applicant to get a form signed by each of the family members that are in agreement with the guardianship.
 The attorney will have uncooperative family members served via process server or certified mail.
-Finally, if the proposed ward lives in an facility, the administrator must also receive a copy of the Application by certified mail.
+Finally, if the Proposed Ward lives in an facility, the attorney must serve the administrator of the facility by certified mail.

 Step 6.
-Assign a Court Investigator to visit the proposed ward and file a Court Investigator Report
+Assign a Court Investigator to visit the Proposed Ward and file a Report

-Whenever an Application for Guardianship is filed in Collin, Dallas, Denton and Tarrant counties, a Court Investigator must investigate the circumstances alleged in the Application to determine whether the Proposed Ward appears incapacitated, whether the Applicant is qualified to serve as guardian and whether there is a "lesser restrictive alternative" to Guardianship.
+Whenever an Application for Guardianship is filed in Collin, Dallas, Denton and Tarrant counties, a Court Investigator must investigate the circumstances alleged in the Application to determine whether the Proposed Ward appears incapacitated, whether the Applicant is qualified to serve as guardian, and whether there is a "lesser restrictive alternative" to Guardianship.
 Smaller counties do not have Court Investigators.
-The Court Investigator will visit the proposed ward at his or her home and interview the Applicant.
+The Court Investigator will visit the Proposed Ward at his or her home and interview the Proposed Ward and the Applicant.
 The Court Investigator will run a background check on the Applicant that includes sealed APS and CPS reports.
 Upon completing the investigation, the Court Investigator will file a report of his or her findings with the court.
 Because the Investigator is making a recommedation to the Court, the interview is the time where the Applicant must be blunt as to the Proposed Ward's incapacities and limitations.
 Don't sugar coat the situation.

-Once the probate court receives the court investigator’s report, the court will appoint an attorney ad litem to represent the interests of the proposed ward.
-The attorney ad litem will meet with the proposed ward and attempt to inform the proposed ward about the Application for Guardianship and advise the proposed ward of his or her legal options.
+Once the probate court receives the Court Investigator’s report, the court will appoint an attorney ad litem to represent the interests of the Proposed Ward.
+The attorney ad litem will meet with the Proposed Ward and attempt to inform the Proposed Ward about the Application for Guardianship and advise the Proposed Ward of his or her legal options.
 Therefore, it is a good idea to have a conversation with the Proposed Ward about your reasons for pursuing the guardianship so that it is not a surprise.
-The attorney ad litem will then advocate in accordance with the proposed ward's directions in regards to the guardianship.
-After meeting with the proposed ward, the attorney ad litem will usually file an Answer that generally denies the allegations in the Application for Guardianship and asks that the Applicant prove his or her case to the court.
+The attorney ad litem will advocate in accordance with the Proposed Ward's directions in regards to the guardianship.
+After meeting with the Proposed Ward, the attorney ad litem will usually file an Answer that generally denies the allegations in the Application for Guardianship and asks that the Applicant prove his or her case to the court.
 Do not expect the attorney ad litem to help your attorney with his or her case.